iammR0OT/HTB/forest.md

 #### John The Ripper

 **John the Ripper** is a free password cracking tool.
-Originally developed for the Unix operating system, it can run on fifteen different platforms (eleven of which are architecture-specific versions of **Unix**, **DOS**, **Win32**, **BeOS**, and **OpenVMS**).
-It is among the most frequently used password testing and breaking programs as it combines a number of password crackers into one package, autodetects password **hash** types, and includes a customizable cracker.
+Originally developed for the Unix operating system, it can run on fifteen different platforms, including Unix, DOS, Win32, BeOS, and OpenVMS.
+It is among the most frequently used password testing and breaking programs as it combines a number of password crackers into one package, autodetects password hash types, and includes a customizable cracker.
 It can be run against various encrypted password formats.

-Lets use **john the ripper** to crack **svc-alfresco** user password.
-John The Ripper crack it within a minute.
+Let's use **John the Ripper** to crack the password of the **svc-alfresco** user.
+John The Ripper cracked it within a minute.

 ```bash
 $ john hash -w=/usr/share/wordlists/rockyou.txt